 We have physicians on our team at Washington Township Medical Foundation

-of status process on the
+process on the

 USCIS website.
 Our team is also available to answer any questions you may have.

 Read more about immigration physicals, including recommended vaccinations below:

 When you schedule your medical examination appointment, be sure to bring

 Form I-693, Report of Medical Examination and Vaccination Record, which you can print out from the USCIS website.
 You can complete Part

 1 of the form but do not sign until instructed to do so by your doctor.

 Your doctor will document your results on this form, sign it, and seal

 it for you to mail.
 It is important to mail this form as is: Do not break